spanish-inquisition-4/DevUtils/README.md

 ===

-To run client-server connection from virtual machines on multiple computers you need to forward port 6666 in VirtualBox using for example this tutorial: https://www.howtogeek.com/122641/how-to-forward-ports-to-a-virtual-machine-and-use-it-as-a-server/
+To run client-server connection from virtual machines on multiple computers you need to forward port 6666(or other available port) in VirtualBox using for example this tutorial: https://www.howtogeek.com/122641/how-to-forward-ports-to-a-virtual-machine-and-use-it-as-a-server/